bloxstreet/support/docs/mr+-information/training-guide.md

 ### <font color="#C21807">Host: Claiming</font>

-At :45, which is 15 minutes before the training session begins, the Host should claim the session and do the first group shout to notify LRs.
+At :45, which is 15 minutes before the training session begins, the Host should claim the session.
 Simultaneously, the announcer is responsible for making an announcement about the training session in all store servers that have at least 40 players.

 ### <font color="#C21807">Host: Training Commences</font>

-At :00, which is the exact time of the training session's commencement, the Host should type the command "/e :slock" and send the second group shout.
+At :00, which is the exact time of the training session's commencement, the Host should type the command "/e :slock".

 <font color="#0F52BA">**Host:**</font> *Greetings, everyone, and welcome to today's training session!*